aws/aws-fpga/FAQs.md

 #AWS FPGA - Frequently Asked Questions

-**Q: What do I need to get started on building accelerators for FPGA instances?*
+**Q: What do I need to get started on building accelerators for FPGA instances?**

 Getting started requires downloading the latest HDK and SDK from the AWS FPGA GitHub repository.
 The HDK and SDK provide the needed code and information for building FPGA code.
 The HDK provides all the information needed for developing an FPGA image from source code, while the SDK provides all the runtime software for managing Amazon FPGAs image (AFI) on loaded into F1 instance FPGA.

 Typically, FPGA development process requires a simulator to perform functional test on the source code,  and a Vivado tool set for synthesis of source code into compiled FPGA code.
-The FPGA Developer AMI provided by AWS includes the complete Xilinx Vivado tools for simulation (XSIM) and synthesis of FPGA .
+The FPGA Developer AMI provided by AWS includes the complete Xilinx Vivado tools for simulation (XSIM) and synthesis of FPGA.

 **Q: How do I develop accelerator code for an FPGA in an F1 instance?**